antarctica/lantern/docs/site.md

 version as a SHA1 hash, e.g. `main.css?v=f053ddb` for version 0.1.0.

 <!-- pyml disable md028 -->
-> [!NOTE]
+> [!IMPORTANT]
-> You may need to manually clear caches locally as this value will not change until the next release.
+> Asset references are not automatically changed.
+Rebuild the site after a release to update references.

-> [!CAUTION]
+> [!TIP]
-> Asset references are not automatically amended, make sure any references in templates are suitably configured.
+> You may need to manually clear caches locally when developing, as this value will not change until the next release.
 <!-- pyml enable md028 -->

 ## Security